Tinkoff/voicekit-examples/README.md

 ### Note on endpoint format

-You may use `stt.tinkoff.ru:443` and `tts.tinkoff.ru:443` interchangeably for both speech recognition and speech synthesis.
+Use `stt.tinkoff.ru:443` for speech recognition and `tts.tinkoff.ru:443` for speech synthesis.